from the vine to the mouth

 Then comes the manufacturing

-1. Fermentation The carefully selected grape musts undergo a pre-fermentation stage before vinification, called maceration.
-The grape must pastes are fermented in giant vats for several days or even months.
-Fermentation allows the aroma of the grapes to be released.
-The alcohol content of the wine is usually achieved during this stage.
-This process is called grape vinification.
+Carefully selected grape must undergoes a pre-fermentation stage before vinification; this is called maceration.
+The grape must is fermented in large tanks for several days, or even several months.
+Fermentation releases the grape’s aromas.
+The alcohol content in wine is normally created during this stage.
+This process is known as vinification.

-2. De-alcoholisation The wine is dealcoholised at low temperature and vacuum pressure.
+Wine de-alcoholisation is carried out at low temperature and under vacuum pressure.
 This is authentic wine.
-The grape must is placed in vats under vacuum and heated to 30° to evaporate the alcohol.
+The grape must is placed under vacuum in tanks and heated to 30°C to evaporate the alcohol.

-3. Authenticity Night Orient, Vendôme Mademoiselle, Vina'0 and Vendanges Mademoiselle wines are authentic.
-They retain all the organoleptic characteristics of ordinary wine: flavour, smell and taste.
-At the same time, they have an alcohol content of 0%.
-These qualities have won it numerous awards since its creation.
+Our alcohol-free Night Orient, Vendôme Mademoiselle, Vina’0, and Vendanges Mademoiselle wines made from de-alcoholised wine are authentic.
+They retain all the color, flavor, aroma, and taste characteristics of regular wine, while containing 0% alcohol.
+These qualities have earned them numerous awards since their creation.

 AdobeStock_251199480